-The SDP attribute shall be declared at session level.
-The session level attribute applies to all media entries without a media level occurrence of the mbs-servicetype attribute.
+The MBS service type attribute shall be declared at session level in the Session Description metadata unit.
+The session level attribute applies to all media entries without a media-level occurrence of the mbs-servicetype attribute.
 The Session Description metadata unit shall include only a single instance of MBS service type declaration attribute.

 Definition: